Why Job Hopping Can Impact Your Investment Strategy

 Hello!

-The prospect of a new job can offer better pay and a better culture for the American workforce.
-It can also have an impact on your investment strategy.
-Ty Young the CEO of Ty J. Young Wealth Management explains how changing jobs can impact your retirement planning.
+The prospect of a new role often brings higher pay and a stronger workplace culture.
+Yet frequent moves can also influence your investment strategy.
+Ty Young, CEO of Ty J. Young Wealth Management, explains how job changes affect retirement planning.

-Ty Young explains, “When you make contributions to your 401(k), or retirement plan there is often a matching contribution.
-[And] that matching contribution will most likely be tied to a vesting program.
-This means that if you leave a company you may be leaving a portion of the matching contribution.
+Ty Young notes: “When you make contributions to your 401(k) or retirement plan there is often a matching contribution.
+That matching contribution will most likely be tied to a vesting program.
+This means that if you leave a company you may be leaving a portion of the matching contribution.”

 The Hidden Costs of Job-Hopping